MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 | `DEV-APP-EUS2` | `10.245.20.0/22` | 1019 | App-tier VMs |
 | `DEV-DB-EUS2` | `10.245.24.0/23` | 507 | Database VMs |

-#### Subnets in the `East US 2` Production network (`VNET-PROD-EUS2`)
+#### Subnets in the `East US 2` production network (`VNET-PROD-EUS2`)

-Azure IaaS components are located in the Production network.
+Azure IaaS components are located in the production network.
 Each app tier has its own subnet.
-Subnets match those in the Development network, with the addition of a subnet for domain controllers.
+Subnets match those in the development network, with the addition of a subnet for domain controllers.

 | Subnet | CIDR | Addresses | In subnet |
 | --- | --- | --- | --- |